Internship/Master’s Co-Op Program

 Note: Because of the time commitment, we typically attract and accept candidates who are seniors or college graduates.

-10) What is the stipend pay structure?
-The stipend pay is nominal and based on the internship program level as the candidate advances through the 3-tiered program (see Table below).
+13) What is the stipend pay structure?
+The stipend pay is based on the internship program level as the candidate advances through the 3-tiered program (see Table below).
 The company invests significant amounts of time and resources in training.
 Candidates will inevitably make experimental errors, which is likely during the course of the program; however, these occurrences may be costly to the company.
 It is a natural part of the learning curve, but those errors are at the expense and time of the company.
 The candidate should consider this program as a necessary extension of time and expense in education beyond the classroom to gain technical skills and experience for a resume.

-11) I’m a college graduate and have significant experience.
+14) I’m a college graduate and have significant experience.
 I cannot volunteer for the initial three months without additional pay.
 Can an exception be made for my situation?
 Unfortunately, No. Most candidates financially support themselves by taking a temporary part-time job after-hours and/or enlist support from family during this period.
 FREE Housing may be available, if you qualify.

 15) If I’m invited for an onsite interview, will the company reimburse me for accommodations and travel expenses?
 Unfortunately, No. We are unable to accommodate travel expenses.
 If invited for an onsite interview, you have the option to choose a video call interview only if your travel time is >1 hr.

 16) What is the likelihood of successfully completing the entire Internship Program? >70% graduate from the training program.
 Aptagen’s training program is probably the most demanding and competitive internship/co-op experience any one candidate will encounter.
 It is not easy, and it is not for everyone.
 Reasons include the maturity level and seriousness of the candidate as an individual.
 The candidates that survive the intense training program will have a significant competitive edge over their peers and will be well prepared in reaching their career goals.